Skip to Content

 Quick Selection Matrix

-Steam main drip legs800, 880 (cast iron) or 300 (forged steel)Dirt handling, water hammer resistance
+Steam main drip legsCast iron or forged steel inverted bucketDirt handling, water hammer resistance

-HVAC heating coilsB/BI Series (F&T)Continuous drainage, vacuum capability
+HVAC heating coilsFloat & ThermostaticContinuous drainage, vacuum capability

-Industrial heat exchangersB/BI or 300 SeriesContinuous (F&T) or rugged (IB)
+Industrial heat exchangersF&T or forged steel inverted bucketContinuous (F&T) or rugged (IB)